 Texaf Bilembo is a non-government sponsored cultural center.
-It sports changing exhibits in its gallery, shows films and hosts various cultural events.
-The organization aims at proper propagation of the culture of the nation and promoting the agenda of progress.
+It sports changing exhibits in its gallery, shows films, and hosts various cultural events.
+The organization aims at the proper propagation of the culture of the nation and promoting the agenda of progress.

 It also has a gift shop and cafeteria.

 12. Laurent Kabila’s Tomb, Kinshasa

 Laurent Kabila was the third President of the Democratic Republic of the Congo, who was assassinated in 2001.
 The tomb is constructed in his remembrance.

 The tomb is a structure being held by four wrists that are in chains.
 Nearby, a North Korean make statue of Kabila stands.
 Many locals believe that the body is strikingly similar to that of Kim Jong II!

 The Symphony of the Arts is a tropical garden, home to a few peacocks, flowers, small waterfalls, and works of art that make it a perfect strolling spot.
 For over 40 years, it has been a renowned gallery dedicated to Congolese artists whose works are available for sale in a permanent exhibition setting.

 Its unique blend of art and nature, make it a must-visit spot.

 The best part about visiting countries that are still developing is that architects get to observe and analyze vernacular spaces that help in enhancing a designer’s problem-solving skills.
 Visiting such settings aids in acquiring deep-rooted knowledge of comparisons and contrasts between various cultures.

 Although it is the third-largest market in Central Africa, one must keep an eye on the notorious pickpockets!